Savings provider Ascensus prepares for mid-2021 IPO - sources

 NEW YORK (Reuters) - The private equity owners of Ascensus have hired investment banks for an initial public offering (IPO) of the savings services provider that could value it at around $3 billion including debt, three people familiar with the matter said on Friday.

-Majority-owned by Genstar Capital and Aquiline Capital Partners, the buyout firms selected Barclays Plc BARC.L and Goldman Sachs Group Inc GS.N to prepare Ascensus for the stock market listing that will take place in mid-2021, subject to market conditions, the sources said.
+Majority-owned by Genstar Capital and Aquiline Capital Partners, Ascensus selected Barclays Plc BARC.L and Goldman Sachs Group Inc GS.N to prepare for the stock market listing, that will take place in mid-2021, subject to market conditions, the sources said.

 Genstar, Aquiline and the banks declined to comment.
 Ascensus did not respond to a request for comment.
 The sources spoke on condition of anonymity as the information is private.